raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 Rust, as a compiled language, makes it challenging to modify the behavior of programs dynamically.
 In this article, we embed a small Scheme interpreter called [Stak Scheme][stak] in Rust to dynamically change the behavior of a program without stopping the process.

-The following code can be found in the [`examples/hot-reload` directory](https://github.com/raviqqe/stak/tree/main/examples/hot-reload) of the Stak Scheme repository.
+The following codes in this article can be found in the [`examples/hot-reload` directory](https://github.com/raviqqe/stak/tree/main/examples/hot-reload) of the Stak Scheme repository.

 ## What is Scheme?